Haritharavindranath/AI-Powered-Smart-Goggle/README.md

 for my use(git config --global user.name "Your Name"

-git config --global user.email "your.email@example.com")--> to change make this git acc to do commits instead of another one
+git config --global user.email "your.email@example.com")--> to make this git acc to do commits instead of another one